keu/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 sidebar_label: "Multi-Team ML Pipeline with Airflow Datasets"
 sidebar_custom_props: { icon: 'img/integrations/databricks.png' }
 ---
+Update Links to DAGS, not correct currently

 Airflow plays a pivotal role in machine learning workflows as it provides a robust and scalable platform for orchestrating and managing the entire data pipeline.
 It facilitates the management of complex ML workflows, handling data dependencies, and ensuring fault tolerance, making it easier for data engineers to handle data inconsistencies, reprocess failed tasks, and maintain the integrity of ML pipelines.

 Many times, ML pipelines are run by two teams in a producer/consumer relationship, where one team produces the clean data for the ML team to consume and use for their models.
-With the introduction of Datasets and Data Driven scheduling in Airflow, now this relationship can be codified and automated, where upon the arrival of clean data from one team, an ML pipeline can be automatically triggered to run and ingest the clean data for use in model training.
+With the introduction of Datasets and Data Driven scheduling in Airflow, now this relationship can be codified and automated as well.
+This because Airflow Datasets can be used as a scheduling parameter, where the production of a Dataset from one DAG can trigger another DAG to begin running.
+What this enables is a workflow where upon the arrival of clean data from one team, an ML pipeline can be automatically triggered to run and ingest the clean data for use in model training, without needing to coordinate schedules manually.

 In this example we provide a model of that exact relationship with two DAG's, one producer DAG that extracts and loads housing data into a local S3FileSystem, and the creation of that dataset triggers a second consumer DAG.
 This consumer DAG then takes that data and uses it to train and run a predictive model.
 This set up has two main advantages.
 One is that two teams can work independently on their specific sections of the pipeline without needing to co-ordinate with each other outside of the initial set up.
 The second is that because the consumer DAG will only trigger once the data arrives, we avoid the situation where a producer DAG taking longer than expected to complete leads to the consumer DAG not having data to consume because it's scheduled to run at a certain time.